 The only noticeable difference in these demographic indicators is that the life expectancy in the Upper Nitra region is about 2-3 years longer than in the other two regions.
-However, it results from the fact that geological environment of carboniferous strata prevails in this region and is more favourable to population health than the silicate rock environment (volcanic rocks, granites, metamorphic rocks) Rapant et al. (2013).
-In terms of influence of geochemical background of the rock environment on the health of Slovak population it has been proved that rock units of volcanics, granites and metamorphic rocks are much less favourable to human health than carboniferous rocks (limestones, dolomites, flysch sediments).
+However, it results from the fact that the geological environment of carboniferous strata prevails in this region and is more favourable to population health than the silicate rock environment (volcanic rocks, granites, metamorphic rocks).
+In terms of the influence of the geochemical background of the rock environment on the health of the Slovak population it has been proven that rock units of volcanics, granites and metamorphic rocks are much less favourable to human health than carboniferous rocks (limestones, dolomites, flysch sediments) Rapant et al. [7].

-This stems particularly from the deficient content of Ca and Mg in groundwater/ drinking water in silicate geological units (Rapant et al., 2013).
+This stems particularly from the deficient content of Ca and Mg in groundwater/drinking water in silicate geological units [7].
 The average contents of Ca, Mg, water hardness and carboniferous composition of soils are significantly higher in the geological environment of the Upper Nitra region than in the other two regions.
 Moreover, a similar trend - less favourable values of health indicators in the areas of the Slovak Ore Mts. and Middle Slovak Neovolcanics compared to those in the Upper Nitra region - has also been reported in the rest of health indicators.
-It is reflected in a sizeable difference in sum of negative health indicators (suma_neg), which is by about 2,000 to 3,000 more favourable in the Upper Nitra region than in the other two regions subject to our assessment.
+It is reflected in a sizeable difference in the sum of negative health indicators (sum_neg), which is by about 2,000 to 3,000 more favourable in the Upper Nitra region than in the other two regions subject to our assessment.

-Increased PTP contents are in the world literature associated mainly with cancer (Bako et al., 1982; Fryzek et al., 2001; Cabrera and Gómez 2003).
+Increased PTE contents are in the world literature associated mainly with cancer [24, 25, 26].
 Neither basic indicators of oncological diseases (ReC, SMRC, PYLLC) nor any other specific cancer mortalities according to individual diagnoses (Table 6) show less favourable figures in the areas contaminated with PTE.
-Mortality due to cardiovascular disease copies a similar trend.
-We have observed increased mortality in PTE contaminated areas only in case of endocrine system diseases (ReE).
-Moreover, differences in the mortality become even more evident when taking into account the age of population (SMRE) reaching about 20 % figures in the silicate regions (the Slovak Ore Mts. and Middle Slovak Neovolcanics) but over 30 % in the Upper Nitra region.
-Adverse effects of PTE on mortality due to diseases of endocrine glands (especially diabetes, thyroid, diseases caused by malnutrition or excessive diet) have been described several times in the world literature (Lai et al., 1994; Gupta et al., 2001).
-The current level of knowledge, however, does not allow us to assess the impact of PTE on mortality due to diseases of endocrine glands objectively.
+Mortality due to cardiovascular disease has a similar trend.
+We have observed increased mortality in PTE contaminated areas only in the case of endocrine system diseases (ReE).
+Moreover, differences in the mortality become even more evident when taking into account the age of population (SMRE) reaching about 20 % figures in the silicate regions (the Slovak Ore Mts. and Middle Slovak Neovolcanics) but over 30% in the Upper Nitra region.
+Adverse effects of PTE on mortality due to diseases of endocrine glands (especially diabetes, thyroid, diseases caused by malnutrition or excessive diet) have been described several times in the world literature [27, 28].
 This issue will be addressed in the next stages of our research using higher statistics, especially neuron networks.
-The other group indicators (ReK - digestive system, ReJ - respiratory system, ReN - genitourinary system) report no noticeable differences between contaminated and non-contaminated areas.
+The other group indicators (ReK - digestive system, ReJ - respiratory system, ReN - genitourinary system) show no noticeable differences between contaminated and non-contaminated areas.